narensen/narensen/README.md

-I like to simplify models
+I like to simplify and improve nn-architecture

 <!--
 **NarenSengodan/NarenSengodan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.